Boundedness of hyperbolic varieties: Proof of and corollaries

-\begin{proof}[Proof of \autoref{xthm:main1}] Let $L$ be an algebraically closed field of characteristic zero and $X/L$ be a smooth projective hyperbolic variety.
+\begin{proof}[Proof of \autoref{xthm:main1}] Let $L$ be an algebraically closed field of characteristic zero and $X/L$ be a projective hyperbolic variety.
 By \autoref{thm:equivalentbounded}, it suffices to show $X$ is $1$-bounded over $L$.

-To begin, we may assume that $X$ is defined over a countable, algebraically closed field $k$.
+To begin, we may and do assume that $X$ is defined over a countable, algebraically closed field $k$.
 Indeed, the assumption of finite type implies that $X$ is determined by a finite amount of data and each piece of data is defined over a finitely generated field extension of the prime subfield of $L$.
 Since $L$ has characteristic zero, the prime subfield of $L$ is isomorphic to $\mQ$, and hence countable.
 Furthermore, $X$ can be defined over an algebraic closure $k$ of a finitely generated extension of $\mQ$, which is countable.
-Let $K$ denote the completion of the algebraic closure of the complete non-Archimedean valued field $k\lps{t}$ with respect to the $t$-adic valuation, and let $X_K$ denote the base change of $X$ to $K$.
+Let $K$ denote the completion of an algebraic closure of the formal Laurent series with coefficients in $k$ with respect to the $t$-adic valuation.